-New European Green Deal project launched to lead largescale restoration of European wetlands
+New European Green Deal project launched to lead large-scale restoration of European wetlands

-WaterLANDS (Water-based solutions for carbon storage, people and wilderness) is an ambitious, largescale project to restore wetland sites across Europe which have been decimated by human activity and lay the foundations for scalable protection across much wider areas.
-It has received €23 million of funding from the EU Horizon 2020 Programme Green Deal and includes the development of 15 Knowledge Sites and sixAction Sites.
+WaterLANDS (Water-based solutions for carbon storage, people and wilderness) is an ambitious, large-scale project to restore wetland sites across Europe which have been decimated by human activity and lay the foundations for scalable protection across much wider areas.
+It has received €23 million of funding from the EU Horizon 2020 Programme Green Deal and includes the development of 15 Knowledge Sites and six Action Sites.

-iCASP is a key research partner in the project which will build on our collaborative approach with a wide range of communities and organisations involved in the restoration of peatlands across the region and support them to deliver major advances in wetland restoration.
+iCASP is a key research partner in the project, which will build on our collaborative approach with a wide range of communities and organisations involved in the restoration of peatlands across the region and support them to deliver major advances in wetland restoration.

 Previous attempts at wetland restoration have often been too localised or too fragmented to make a significant difference to the re-establishment of wetland ecosystems and species.

 WaterLANDS will undertake hands-on restoration of specific wetland sites, covering an initial 10,500 ha, and create best practice models that can be applied to other sites.
-By engaging with local communities and stakeholders, the project will ensure that wetland restoration results not only in environmental gains, but also social and economic benefits for the communities involved.
+By engaging with local communities and stakeholders, the project will ensure that wetland restoration results not only in environmental gains but also in social and economic benefits for the communities involved.

 News, updates and blogs